 The alternative is to choose an aluminium structure for these designs.
 Aluminium is a precious metal, and it has a more robust build than uPVC.

 While it isn’t as lightweight, the material is still slim, meaning it won’t strain the rest of your home.
 Thanks to its unbelievable strength, your fascia will have no issue supporting your home’s guttering, and it’ll stop water in its tracks.

 How Much Does It Cost To Replace Gutters and Downpipes?

 The average cost to replace guttering in your home is between £480-720.
-As a result, changing your guttering system could be a more affordable option than installing roofing and fascias.
+As a result, changing your guttering system as opposed to replacing guttering and a fascia can cost less in the UK.

 However, guttering only serves to drive water away from your home and doesn’t offer a lot of protection for your home when the rain hits it.